georchni/R-Learning-for-Undiscounted-Continual-Tasks/README.md

 The algorithm could be considered as a variation (more like an of-policy SARSA) of the Q - learning and SARSA (State-Action-Reward-State-Action) algorithm adapted to a 2 variable state dependent strategy.
 It can be used for motivation rather than for execution.

+The file "RL algorithm.cpp"  contains the implementation dscribed and the file "Singh.cpp" contatins a variation of the prototype in terms of the Q-value matrix update.
+The files "mersenne.cpp" and "randomc.h" are for a random number generator implementation.

 The discrete event simulation model of the production system is not given here due to shared copyrights.

 The research conducted as part of my engineering diploma thesis.